 PHP Speed Test

-In the PHP Speed Test, I will be using PHP 8.1.
+In the PHP Speed Test, I will be using PHP 8.1. which is the latest version of PHP as of writing this post.
 I will be cloning a repository and installing the dependencies with Composer 2 and comparing the results.

 WSL downloaded all dependencies in 6.61 seconds.
 Dual-boot Ubuntu downloaded all dependencies in 4.38 seconds.